 Way back in 2009, when I had just acquired my first true mobile phone – the Nokia Xpress Music 5130c-2, I was among the happiest people on earth.
 I was using MTN then and internet bundle was an issue as it was pretty much expensive.
 That phone was what we now refer to as a “feature phone”.
 It lacked a mind to be smart.

-The phone also run on java and any application that had to be installed had to be a java application.
+The phone also runs on Java and any application that had to be installed had to be a java application.
 We used to browse through the then popular waptrick.com just to find some useful applications or games to download and play.

 When I had my first true smartphone – the Samsung Galaxy S4, Opera Mini browser was one of the first applications I downloaded from the then Android Store.
 After all, I had a relationship with the browser that has had my back for all these years.
 However, with each passing day, I became more and more disappointed in the application – it had not changed much.
 All Opera Mini knew was speed, sacrificing other very relevant functionalities.